shazow/keyxor/README.md

 - Use [NaCl box](https://nacl.cr.yp.to/box.html) to generate a public key and private key.
 - Use cryptographically-secure random data source to generate N-1 values and XOR against the private key, producing N components (not including the original private key) which need to be XOR'd together to produce the original private key.

+## Questions

+- [ ] Maybe skip the create feature and just do merging/splitting?
+No need for NaCl business, then.
+Bring your own PGP or ssh or whatever PKI.

 ## Usage